 On March 5, 2021, the Company, through one of its subsidiaries, purchased \$5,000,000 of 15% Senior Secured Convertible Debentures (the "Debentures") of Loudpack with an original maturity date of December 31, 2022.
 The Debentures bore interest at the rate of 15% and were secured by first and second priority liens on assets of Loudpack and its subsidiaries, as well as joint and several guarantees provided by direct and indirect subsidiaries of Loudpack and certain of its members.
-Prior to maturity, the Debentures were subject to both optional and mandatory conversion features as well as an optional redemption feature and additional restrictions imposed upon Loudpack by the Company pertaining to the ultimate use of the funds used to purchase the Debentures.
+Prior to maturity, the Debentures were subject to both optional and mandatory conversion features as well as an optional redemption feature and additional restrictions imposed upon Loudpack pertaining to the ultimate use of the proceeds received by Loudpack.
 The Debentures were also subject to an optional conversion feature at maturity.

 On April 4, 2022, the Company completed the Loudpack Acquisition (Note 3).
 Upon closing of the Loudpack Acquisition, the Debentures were converted into 2,932,388 Class B Units issued by each of LPF Waterfall I, LLC and LPF Waterfall II, LLC (together the "Waterfall Subs"), representing approximately 7.9176% of the class within each of the Waterfall Subs.
 In addition, 1,820,306 SVS were registered to the Company at the close of the Loudpack Acquisition as part of the allocation of shares registered to holders of the Debentures.
 The SVS (now reclassified as Common Shares) are to be held in escrow subject to specified lockup periods and post-closing escrow calculations.
 The lockups fully expire 18 months after closing of the Loudpack Acquisition, at which time any SVS which would be released to the Company will instead be returned to treasury for cancellation.
-The Debentures were applied towards purchase consideration in the Loudpack Acquisition (Note 3).
-Effective July 25, 2022, the Company completed the Reclassification of its SVS to Common Shares (Note 33).
+The Debentures were included in the purchase consideration associated with the Loudpack Acquisition (Note 3).
+Effective July 25, 2022, the Company completed the Reclassification of its SVS to Common Shares.